 When You Want Solar but Don’t Have the Roof for it: Ground Mounts

 Solar, in combination with other energy-saving updates, will help you increase savings.
-However, if your roof doesn’t meet solar qualifications, you can’t install.
+However, if your roof doesn’t meet solar qualifications, you can’t install it.
 Well, at least not on your roof.

 If you want solar, but don’t have enough usable space on your roof, you can purchase a ground mount.
 Ground mounts are stand-alone systems that are installed away from the home.
 If you have a large yard with unshaded space, this could be the perfect solution.